motech-community-modules/simple-emr/README.md

     [x] Basic domain objects

-    [ ] Fill in hash code, equals on a few remaining classes
+    [x] Fill in hash code, equals on a few remaining classes

-    [ ] Can I do Observation<T>?

-    [ ] Change concept type and class to enums?
+    [x] Change concept type and class to enums?

-    [ ] Do I want deletes to cascade from patient/provider to person? encounters, etc...
+    [x] Do I want deletes to cascade from patient/provider to person?

-[ ] Repository - mostly done, should define a few more lookups
+[ ] Repository - more lookups?

 [ ] Service

-    [ ] Events
+    [ ] Events?

-[ ] ITs
+[x] ITs

 [ ] CR